pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 09a7eb68995c43979cba2b0d29432073   user           pachyderm/job-shim   app in (09a7eb68995c43979cba2b0d29432073),suite in (pachyderm)   1
 ```

+Every `pipeline` creates a corresponding `repo` with the same
+name where it stores its output results.
+In our example, the "filter" transformation created a `repo` called "filter" which was the input to the "sum" transformation.
+The "sum" `repo` contains the final output files.

 ## Reading the Output

-Every `pipeline` outputs its results to a corresponding `repo` with the same
-name.
-In our example, the "sum" pipeline created a repo "sum" where it stored
-the output files.
-You can read the output data the same way that we read the input
+ We can read the output data from the "sum" `repo` in the same fashion that we read the input data:
-data:

 ```shell
 $ cat /pfs/sum/2b43def9b52b4fdfadd95a70215e90c9/apple